Alaskan Frontiers: Gay Travel Adventure

 Price Includes

-Price includes: 9 Breakfasts, 6 lunches and 4 dinners, with wine at the welcome and farewell dinners; Accommodations: 9 nights of comfortable, eclectic lodging, with private bathrooms except in McCarthy; For our two nights in McCarthy we stay in the beautifully restored 1920’s Ma Johnson’s Hotel (McCarthy Lodge) where all rooms share a bathroom with 1 or 2 other rooms – and our dinner is prepared by a James Beard Award-winning chef; All activities and transportation as described: all transportation during the trip.
+Price includes: 9 Breakfasts, 6 lunches and 4 dinners, with wine at the welcome and farewell dinners; Accommodations: 9 nights of comfortable, eclectic lodging, with private bathrooms except in McCarthy; For our two nights in McCarthy, some rooms may share a bathroom with 1 or 2 other rooms; All activities and transportation as described: all transportation during the trip.
 Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Optional Tour Choices:

-$475 Day 10 Morning Flight Arctic Circle Adventure
+$700 Day 4 Evening Flight Arctic Circle Adventure

 Tour Insurance